Animal Husbandry

 • Rashtriya Gokul Mission (RGM)

-Milk production has a pivotal role in contributing to the overall economy by generating employment and meeting nutritional needs.
-Several factors like market demand, infrastructure development like more milk processing and cold storage facilities, breed improvement, state government support, and cooperative models have boosted dairy farming in India.
+Milk production has a major role in economy by generating employment and meeting nutritional needs.
+Several factors, such as market demand and infrastructure development have boosted dairy farming in India.

 Milk production in India has generally been impressive.
-However, it still faces challenges like low productivity, production inefficiency and safety & quality issues.
+However, it still faces challenges such as low productivity and quality issues.
 The government needs to focus on animal health to improve their productivity.
 This can be achieved through suitable feed and fodder.
-Genetics can be enhanced to reduce the risk of diseases.
+Genetics can also be enhanced to reduce risk of diseases.

-Credit financing must be easily available and accessible for small dairy producers so as to assist them in upgrading farm infrastructure.
-There is a big scope of improvement in cold chain management, digitisation and technology throughout the value chain.
+Credit financing must also be easily available and accessible to small producers to help them upgrade their infrastructure.
+There is also a big scope for improvement in cold chain management and technology across value chain.
 These initiatives will also help resolve safety and quality issues in milk production.

-Frequently Asked Questions On The Journey of Milk Production in India
+Frequently Asked Questions On Milk Production in India

 1. Which state is first in milk production in India?

-Uttar Pradesh is first in milk production in India, with a total production of 36.24 million tonnes.
+Uttar Pradesh is first in milk production in India, with a total production of 38.79 million tonnes in 2023-24.

 India is in the first position as the highest milk producer in the world.